azonenberg/starshipraider/boards/MAXWELL/maxwell-main/schematic-checklist.md

         * [x] Bank 34
 * [ ] Schematic symbol matches chosen component package
 * [ ] Thermal pads are connected to correct power rail (may not always be ground)
-* [ ] Debug interfaces are not power gated in sleep mode
+* [x] Debug interfaces are not power gated in sleep mode
+    * FPGAs are completely shut down when in soft powerdown
+    * STM32 JTAG runs in 3V3_SB power domain

 ## Passive components
 * [ ] Power/voltage/tolerance ratings specified as required